Why is organization important?

 When you feel like you have too many assignments to keep up with, it starts becoming true.
-You find yourself cramming to meet deadlines, flat out forgetting them, or worse, ignoring them.
+You find yourself cramming to meet deadlines or, worse, forgetting them altogether.
 And it's not long before your grades drop.
-The solution is to GET ORGANIZED!
-It will decrease your stress, increase your productivity, and inch you closer and closer to your academic goals!
+The solution is to get organized.
+Organization immediately decreases stress, increases productivity, and inches you closer to your academic goals!

 Let's take a closer look at each kind of planner!